 Scheduling availability restrictions when the UE is performing L1-RSRP measurement are described in the following clauses.

-9.5A.6.1 Scheduling availability of UE performing L1-RSRP measurement with a same subcarrier spacing as PDSCH/PDCCH
+9.5A.6.1 Scheduling availability of UE performing L1-RSRP measurement with a same subcarrier spacing as PDSCH/PDCCH on FR1

-There are no scheduling restrictions due to L1-RSRP measurement performed on SSB configured as RS for L1-RSRP measurement with the same SCS as PDSCH/PDCCH.
+There are no scheduling restrictions due to L1-RSRP measurement performed on SSB configured as RS for L1-RSRP measurement with the same SCS as PDSCH/PDCCH in FR1.

-9.5A.6.2 Scheduling availability of UE performing L1-RSRP measurement with a different subcarrier spacing than PDSCH/PDCCH
+9.5A.6.2 Scheduling availability of UE performing L1-RSRP measurement with a different subcarrier spacing than PDSCH/PDCCH on FR1